LibraryCarpentry/lc-sql/episodes/04-aggregating-calculating.md

 ## Aggregation

 SQL contains functions which allow you to make calculations on data in your database for reports.
+Some of the most common functions are `MAX, MIN, AVG, COUNT, SUM`, and they will: `MAX` (find the maximum value in a field), `MIN` (find the minimum value in a field), `AVG` (find the average value of a field), `COUNT` (count the number of values in a field and present the total), and `SUM` (add up the values in a field and present the sum).

-Some of the most common functions are `MAX, MIN, AVG, COUNT, SUM`.
-Let's say we wanted to get the average `Citation_Count` for `ISSNs`.
+Let's say we wanted to get the average `Citation_Count` for each of the `ISSNs`.
 We can use `AVG` and the `GROUP BY` clause in a query:

 ~~~
 SELECT ISSNs, AVG(Citation_Count)